Sidney Sussex College, Cambridge: Chapel Court

-This court incorporates a number of buildings that house offices, the Junior Common Room (JCR) and even a number of students.
+This court incorporates a number of buildings that house offices, the Junior Common Room (JCR) and a wood panelled chapel.
+The old chapel, built by James Essex in the 1770s, was very small at 20 by 30 ft.
+The old bell, bought from Pembroke Hall in 1707 and recast in 1739, was retained until 1930 when it was replaced with a new one.

-The Chapel, for which this court is named, has gone through many forms over the years.
 The current building was rebuilt in the 18th century, and has been extended a number of times in subsequent centuries.
 The exterior was entirely remodelled in 1833 to match the Gothic style of the rest of the buildings.
+The work to the new chapel was completed in 1923.
+The antechapel now contains wall memorials to the dead of the two world wars and to three masters, Parris, Elliston and Chafy.
+The presence of Oliver Cromwell's head, buried somewhere nearby, is marked by a tablet installed in 1960.

-The richly carved interior of the Chapel was installed in the early 20th century to suit the High Church tastes of a group of College Fellows.

-The Chapel is open throughout the day as a space for the College community, regardless of faith or background.
+The carved interior of the Chapel was installed in the early 20th century to suit the High Church tastes of a group of college fellows.
+The Chapel is open throughout the day as a space for the college community, regardless of faith or background.
+The Chapel includes a Steinway grand piano, a harpsichord, a chamber organ and a Flentrop organ.

 Hall Court

-Like Chapel Court, Hall Court is another bright space enclosed by a range of Gothic buildings incorporating the Master’s Lodge, Buttery and the new Kitchen buildings, but the Court’s name comes from the College Dining Hall.
-The hall itself was heavily refitted in the mid-eighteenth century in the Italian Palladian style.
-It features heavily decorated plasterwork, pillars, and an elaborate rococo ceiling with a centrepiece of scrolls and acanthus foliage.
-A grand portrait of the College’s foundress, Lady Frances Sidney, Countess of Sussex, watches over the high table.
+Hall Court is enclosed by a range of Gothic buildings incorporating the Master's Lodge, Buttery and the new Kitchen buildings, but the Court's name comes from Sidney's Dining Hall.
+The dining hall was redesigned by Sir James Burrough in 1752.
+The hall had been in poor repair, and the 'elegant Rococo room' that emerged from the remodelling was seen as a way to attract students and Fellows.
+Sidney's Dining Hall features decorated plasterwork, pillars, and an elaborate rococo ceiling with a centrepiece of scrolls and acanthus foliage.
+A portrait of the college's founder, Lady Frances Sidney, Countess of Sussex, is mounted over the high table.

-The hall is used for a whole range of functions for undergraduates, postgraduates, alumni and Fellows, it is used to meet and socialise, and to try some of the College’s award-winning food.

 Cloister Court

-Added in 1891 and designed in the Gothic revival style, these buildings call back to the Franciscan roots of the site.
+Cloister Court, completed in 1891, was designed by John Loughborough Pearson in the Gothic revival style, incorporating elements that reflect the Franciscan heritage of the site.

-The buildings house a number of student rooms, and the gardens and lawn are popular spaces for students and Fellows to relax and enjoy the peace.
-It is also here where a number of medieval graves were uncovered.

-Chapel and music

-The old chapel, built by James Essex in the 1770s, was very small at 20 by 30 feet.
-The old bell, bought from Pembroke Hall in 1707 and recast in 1739, was retained until 1930 when it was replaced with a new one.
-The work to the new chapel was completed in 1923.
-The antechapel now contains wall memorials to the dead of the two world wars and to three masters, Parris, Elliston and Chafy.
-The presence of Oliver Cromwell's head buried somewhere nearby is marked by a tablet installed in 1960.